AshAninze/Uni-Projects/README.md

 It highlights my practical skills in a wide array of data science and AI domains, including:
 * Data Cleaning & Preprocessing 🧹
-* Exploratory Data Analysis (EDA) & Visualization 📊
+* Exploratory Data Analysis (EDA) & Visualisation 📊
 * Machine Learning & Deep Learning Model Development 🧠
 * **Responsible AI & Bias Mitigation** ⚖️ (a key area of interest and expertise, as demonstrated by my dissertation and accepted publication)
 * Handling Imbalanced Datasets 💪